openstack/tacker/doc/source/user/mgmt_driver_deploy_k8s_and_cnf_with_helm.rst

 For the original documentation, see `Instantiate VNF`_.
 The following changes are required:

-* Add the parameters for deploying CNF to the json definition file
+* Add parameters for deploying CNF to the json definition file
 * Verify CNF deployment results

 .. _Set the Value to the Request Parameter File for Helm chart: